-Utility pricing, or rate structuring, can incentivize consumers to use less water, maximizing conservation benefits.
+Utility pricing, or rate structuring, can incentivize consumers to use less water and maximize conservation benefits.

-Water demand varies due to size and type of property, seasons, weather, income and education, and conservation habits.
+Water demand for a property can vary greatly due to size and type of property, season, weather, demographics (e.g., income and education level), and conservation habits.
 For individual households and businesses sensitive to the price of water, rate structuring is one of the more effective ways to modify human behavior.

-Most water providers use declining block or uniform water rate structures that do not encourage conservation.
-Rate structuring aims to incentivize water conservation by charging higher prices as a household or business uses more water.
+Even though rate setting must be carefully performed for each agency, the core principle of incentivizing water conservation by charging higher prices as a customer uses more water can still be applied.
+Many water providers use declining block or uniform water rate structures that do not encourage conservation.
+Well-executed rate structuring can result in significant water use reductions and can expedite desired shifts in water use behavior, while also ensuring the water agency remains solvent.
 Common goals for adopting water conservation rate structures include:

-- Reducing daily peak usage.
+- · Reducing daily peak usage,

-- Reducing seasonal peak usage.
+- Reducing seasonal peak usage, and

 - Reducing total system demand.

-When well executed, rate structuring can produce significant water savings and expedite shifts in water use behavior.
+While rate structuring can be extremely beneficial, it must be done with equity at the forefront.
+Lower income communities are more sensitive to rate fluctuations.
+When well-executed, rate structuring can produce significant water savings and expedite shifts in water use behavior.